Full review of Capital One Rewards

 Capital One calls their rewards “miles,” but they actually function like points.
 You can convert them to airline miles, or you can redeem them for a statement credit toward travel purchases.
 And regardless of your level of interest in learning the ins and outs of miles & points, you can practically redeem Capital One miles in your sleep.

-I’ll give you step-by-step instructions to redeeming your miles.
-And highlight the best use of your miles, too!
+I’ll give you step-by-step instructions to redeeming them, and highlight the best ways to use Capital One miles.
 If you want to learn more about how to make the most of your credit card rewards, subscribe to our newsletter.

 Purchase Eraser is perfect for folks who don’t want to worry about blackout dates, available hotel award nights, and airline award zones.